YetAnotherNerd/whatlastgenre/README.md

 Time in days after which cache hits get invalid.
 Default `7`, Range `3 - 90`

-##### cache_saveint option
-Interval in minutes to save the cache during runtime.
-Default `10`, Range `5 - 60`

 #### genres section

 ##### love and hate options
 List of tags that get a multiplier bonus of `2.0` and `0.5` respectively.
-Should be considered as "soft" white-/blacklist where you can in-/decrease the occurrence of specific tags that you don't like or that are too inaccurate for you without fully banning them like with the blacklist option.
+Should be considered as "soft white-/blacklist" where you can in-/decrease the occurrence of specific tags that you don't like or that are too inaccurate for you without fully banning them like with the blacklist option.